DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-14-turn-email-notifications-on-off.md

 Some users do not find the emails useful because they receive too many.
 We want to offer the ability to turn off notifications.

-We've added a new section to 'Your account', called 'Email notifications'.
+We've added a new section to ‘Your account’, called ‘Email notifications’.
 This is a page with a pair of radio buttons to turn email notifications on or off, with a green button to save the setting.

 The hint text explains what emails are included, since the service will still send users system generated emails which are not related to applications.